melissajclark/wp-content/plugins/quick-featured-images/README.txt

 The plugin 'Quick Featured Images' helps you bulk managing featured images, setting automatic default featured images to save your time.

-1. It **sets, replaces and removes featured images for hundreds of posts, pages and custom post types in one go**.
+1. It **sets, replaces and removes featured images for hundreds of posts, pages, audios, videos and custom post types in one go**.
 You can run it over all contens or let it work only to desired contents by using flexible filters.
-2. It displays assigned features images in an **extra image column in lists of posts, pages and custom post types** if they support thumbnails.
+2. It displays assigned features images in an **additional sortable image column in lists of posts, pages and custom post types** if they support thumbnails.
 So you get a quick overview about used thumbnails of all posts and pages.
 3. It enables you to **define presets for automatic default featured images** for future posts as many as you need.
 You can set **accurate rules based on post properties**.

 = What users said =

+* **"You can tell that a lot of hard work went into this high quality plugin."** by dfitek on December 8, 2014
+* **"The Best Plugin I ever saw - I would like to rate it 10/5"** by MovieMagia on November 25, 2014
 * **Number 2** in [Top 5 WordPress plugins van de maand september](http://webtalis.nl/top-5-wordpress-plugins-van-de-maand-september/) by Webtalis on September 5, 2014
 * **"Literally 5 minutes changed over 300 posts!
 Brilliant!!!!"** by Bob on September 4, 2014
 * **"It's a life saver ... and is ridiculously fast!"** by Orlof on August 26, 2014
 * **Number 6** in [Best 10 Free WordPress Plugins of the August 2014](https://managewp.com/best-free-wordpress-plugins-august-2014) by Manage WP Blog on August 18, 2014
 * **"Finally!
 It's about time somebody got it right!"** by yallways on August 3, 2014
 * **"Sooo damn convenient!"** by Benbodhi on July 2, 2014
-* **"With one word, it is 'great'"** by Can on June 25, 2014
 * **"You've saved me a lot of time!"** by Celebrianne on May 31, 2014

 See more comments under [Reviews](http://wordpress.org/support/view/plugin-reviews/quick-featured-images).